Post-market Review of Pulmonary Arterial Hypertension (PAH) Medicines

 - Do not allow combination therapy.

-Therefore, the PBAC recommended a post-market review of the efficacy and cost‑effectiveness of PAH agents, including the existing listing for class III and class IV patients, and the additional clinical place of these therapies as recommended in international guidelines.
+The PBAC recommended a post-market review of the efficacy and cost‑effectiveness of PAH medicines, including the existing listing for class III and class IV patients, and the additional clinical place of these therapies as recommended in international guidelines.

 Further information is available in the PBAC Public Summary Documents for July 2015 for these medicines.

-In December 2015, the PBAC recommended a Post-market Review of the efficacy and cost-effectiveness of PAH agents.
-The purpose of the Post-market Review of PAH is to review the safety, efficacy and cost-effectiveness of these medicines, in the context of Quality Use of Medicines and patient access to optimal treatment.
+The PBAC recommended a Post-market Review of the efficacy and cost-effectiveness of PAH medicines in December 2015.
+The purpose of the Post-market Review of PAH Medicines is to review the safety, efficacy and cost-effectiveness of these medicines, in the context of Quality Use of Medicines and patient access to optimal treatment.
 The Review was approved by the Minister for Health on 7 April 2016.

 The Review is being carried out under the Australian Government’s post-market monitoring program, which aims to ensure the continued safe, cost-effective and quality use of medicines listed on the PBS.